jballas/441_work/final/readme.md

 There is now new artwork for my title/loading page.
 It's like the opening of an animated cartoon, except with Rosie the Bear emotes.
 This is the code that makes it play. `face.anims.play('faces');`

+## Camper

+I began my camper scene today.
+I added artwork and because I didn't know what I was doing I kept having to add more artwork and update it dozens of times to get the sizing correct.
+I wanted them to be interactive, so they had to be sprites.
+I figured out how to add and image or sprite from a sprite sheet.
+As long as you upload the spritesheet and specify the frame width and height, then when you add it to your scene, tou use `setFrame()` to select which frame is used.

+Next up I tried adding some events.
+Phaser 3 lets you make sprite (objects) interactive.
+Then you can attach an event to the object such as: `pointerdown` is an event when the mouse is clicked, `pointerover` is like a hover feature.
+I used `setVisible(false)` to make some invisible text that reveals when you hover over an object.
+It would be better if I could have an `if/else` statement though.

+By my second week, I feel like I am finally getting the hang of the documentation for Phaser 3.

 DONE
 - Create title page artwork
 - Start page goes to the bus, and the bus connects forest

-To do:
-- update map to make a top layer above the player!
 - create or find art
     - Ladder
     - bucket
     - Toilet paper
+- create bus interior scene and add items to interact with
+      - food cans
+      - bucket

+To do:
+- Fix CAMERA in forest
+- Add a scene switch( or scene2 start), so that you can click on the bucket it goes to the forest RPG setting to collect  berries.
+- create a hunger bar

+- Put a Ladder somewhere and make it available for pickup.

+if I have time
+- update map to make a top layer above the player!

 - Prevent berries from appearing on top of the water

 - make the collect function more generic, so I can collect one or two things inside my inventory, such as a ladder or a bucket.
 But not both.
-Because this is not a magic unlimited inventory pocket.
+Because this is not a magic unlimited inventory pocket?

-- create bus interior scene and add items to interact with
-  - food cans
-  - apple
-  - Ladder
-  - bucket
--

 ## Conclusion